 The HHU software portal offers various programs at affordable prices.
-To be able to use the licenses, either your computer must be in the HHU network or you must have installed the VPN client (German website).
-You can find more information and instructions concerning software here (German website).
+To be able to use the licenses, either your computer must be in the HHU network or you must have installed the VPN-Client (German website).
+You can find more information and instructions here (German website).

 You need the university ID for almost all digital services of HHU.

 The matriculation number and the initial password of the registration form of the matriculation or confirmation documents are required for activation.

 You can find more information and instructions on the following pages:

 The HHU Card is a student ID card, canteen card, library card and NRW ticket in one.
 Please activate the HHU Card according to the instructions in the enclosed letter.

 Without activation, the NRW semester ticket is invalid.